 We, as Fraternity Women, stand for service through the development of character inspired by the close contact and deep friendship of individual fraternity and Panhellenic life.
 The opportunity for wide and wise human service, through mutual respect and helpfulness, is the tenet by which we strive to live.

 The formal Interfraternity Council (IFC) Fraternity Recruitment process and the formal Panhellenic Council (CPH) Sorority Recruitment process take place in the Fall semester of each year.
-The Fall 2021 Formal recruitment for both councils will be September 8- September 12.
+During the formal recruitment process every organization will participate in recruitment activities.
+During the spring semester chapters may choose to participate in approved informal recruitment events based on chapter capacity.

 Goals of Fraternities and Sororities